-It’s hard to call a town with the world’s largest man-made marina a hidden gem, but in a way Marina Del Rey is just that.
-Located near the larger, more famous areas of Venice Beach and Santa Monica, the tiny city can easily be overlooked.
-But for savvy travelers from around the globe the place is waterfront paradise.
+It’s hard to call a town with the world’s largest man-made marina a hidden gem, but in a way, Marina Del Rey is just that.
+Located near the larger, more famous areas of Los Angeles such as Venice Beach and Santa Monica, the tiny city can easily be overlooked.
+But for savvy travelers from around the globe, the place is waterfront paradise.

 “Marina del Rey is an urban waterfront playground that offers tourists resort-like amenities, exceptional hotel accommodations, and dining experiences with breathtaking Marina views,” says Janet Zaldua, CEO of the Marina del Rey Convention & Visitors Bureau.

-I began a recent getaway to Marina del Rey at Jamaica Bay Inn, a tropical island-like resort located in the marina, on Mother’s Beach, with great views of sand and water.
+I began a recent getaway to Marina del Rey at Jamaica Bay Inn (jamaicabayinn.com), a tropical island-like resort located in the marina, on Mother’s Beach, with great views of the sand and water.
 The boutique hotel is a true West Indies-inspired experience, complete with rattan furnishings, warm colors, rich textures, and lush flora.
-And, like a Caribbean resort the water is only a few steps away.
+And like a Caribbean resort, the water is only few steps away.

-My room at Jamaica Bay Inn featured a 55-inch flat screen TV, two queen beds with plush linens, an office desk with free Wi-Fi, a mini-fridge, a Keurig coffee maker, an oversized comfy chair, Molton Brown bath amenities, plush bathrobes and a huge waterfall shower.
-However, the room’s best feature was the balcony overlooking the coastal skyline and the marina full of beautiful boats.
+My room at Jamaica Bay Inn featured a 55-inch flat screen TV, two queen beds with plush linens, an office desk with free Wi-Fi, mini-fridge, Keurig coffee maker, an oversized comfy chair, Molton Brown bath amenities, plush bathrobes and a huge waterfall shower.
+But the room’s best feature was the balcony overlooking the coastal skyline and the marina full of beautiful boats.

-Beyond comfortable rooms, the hotel boasts a heated year-round pool with marina views, a fitness center, a 24-hour lobby business center, on-site bicycle rentals, a gourmet restaurant, banquet and conference rooms, and a location within walking distance to attractions like Venice Beach or the shop district of Abbot Kinney Blvd.
+Beyond comfortable rooms, the hotel boasts a heated year-round pool with marina views, fitness center, 24-hour lobby business center, on-site bicycle rentals, a gourmet restaurant, banquet and conference rooms, and a location within walking distance to attractions like Venice Beach or the shop district of Abbot Kinney Boulevard.

 When not relaxing at Jamaica Bay Inn, I was exploring the rest of town.
 Built in the early 1960s at the site of an old salt marsh, Marina del Rey is a modern wonder of construction.
 As one of the world’s largest man-made small craft harbors, it features eight basins and is home to approximately 6,500 boats.

-To get an up-close look at the water and boats, and some of the luxury condos and new developments lining the shoreline, I rented a kayak from the Pro SUP Shop.
-Located in the parking lot behind Jamaica Bay Inn, the company specializes in stand-up paddle boarding and kayaking, and offers daily rentals and lessons by professional ASI & WPA certified instructors.
+To get an up-close look at the water and boats, and some of the luxury condos and new developments lining the shoreline, I rented a kayak from the Pro SUP Shop (prosupshop.com).
+Located in the parking lot behind Jamaica Bay Inn, the company specializes in stand-up paddle boarding and kayaking and offers lessons daily rentals and lessons by professional ASI & WPA certified instructors.

 After playing on the water, I pulled my boat ashore and headed back to the hotel for a workout in the fitness center and a nap by the pool.
 I then changed for dinner at Beachside Restaurant & Bar, located next to the lobby.
 Offering indoor and outdoor dining, the newly redesigned restaurant offers eclectic California cuisine and innovative creations by Executive Chef Victor Morales.